shawnmflemingc/web-basics/httptelnet.md

 ```
 Then, press Enter twice to finish the request.

-### Step 6: Observe the Response
+## Observe the Response
 You should see the HTTP response from your local server, including the status code, headers, and the content of the requested file or directory listing.
+You should also see the GET request on the python window.

-### Step 7: Close the Connection
+## Close the Telnet Connection
 To exit the Telnet session, type `^]` (Control key plus the right square bracket key), and then type `quit` at the Telnet prompt.
 Alternatively, you can close the terminal window.

-### Step 8: Stop the HTTP Server
+## Stop the Python HTTP Server
 When you're finished experimenting, you can stop the HTTP server by going back to the first terminal window and pressing `Ctrl+C` to terminate the server process.

-### Important Notes
+## Important Notes
 - This exercise is excellent for understanding basic HTTP interactions.
 It's very rudimentary and serves educational purposes more than practical application.
 - The Python HTTP server is intended for testing, development, or learning purposes and not for production use due to its basic nature and potential security implications.
 - Remember, the Telnet protocol does not support encrypted communications (HTTPS/SSL), so it's not suitable for transmitting sensitive information, even in a local testing environment.